STARTING THE ELECTRA

 Australia's first turbo-prop airliners, the Dart powered Vickers Viscount and Fokker F27 Friendship, were started electrically with power supplied by a Ground Power Unit (GPU) but the Lockheed 188 Electra required compressed air for engine starting.
 For this purpose, the L-188A Electras delivered to Trans-Australia Airlines and Ansett-ANA came equipped with four on-board high pressure air bottles, two of which were located in each inboard engine nacelle.
 These bottles could be charged in flight but with a performance penalty.
 TAA later removed the on-board bottles but Ansett retained them until their Electras were converted to freighters in 1972.

-The L-188C Electras delivered to Qantas did not have the on-board bottles as they incurred a payload penalty on long sectors.
+The L-188C Electras delivered to Qantas did not have the on-board bottles as they incurred a payload penalty (approximately 600lb) on long sectors.
 To start their Electras, Qantas used a Gas Turbine Start Unit (GTSU) which was a trolley-mounted Auxiliary Power Unit (APU).
 These units were already widely available for starting the Boeing 707.

-The Electra also required a 90kVA GPU which was connected to a receptacle near the nose to supply electrical power until the engine driven generators came online.
-None of the Australian Electras were originally fitted with an APU although some were later modified by subsequent operators to include such a facility.
+The Electra also required a 90kVA Ground Power Unit (GPU) which was connected to a receptacle near the nose to supply electrical power until the engine driven generators came online.
+None of the Australian Electras were fitted with an on-board Auxiliary Power Unit (APU) although some were later retrofitted by subsequent operators.

 The author thanks the following for their assistance with this article: